As17-01/LungTissues/CourseWork.md

 The performance of Liquid Neural Networks varied across the three datasets.
 For the AdrenalMNIST3D dataset, the LTC models didn't perform well.
 The traditional CNNs were much better in terms of results, and they also required less time to train.
 However, the LTC performed better with the other two datasets.
 For the NoduleMNIST3D dataset, a Liquid Neural Network with a single Liquid layer of 30 neurons showed slightly improved results compared to its CNN counterparts.
 The rest of the models, however, performed similarly to the CNNs.
 The most significant improvement was seen with the VesselMNIST3D dataset.
 Here, the some Liquid Neural Networks greatly outperformed the traditional CNN models.
 In summary, for experiment 1 while the Liquid Neural Networks struggled with the AdrenalMNIST3D dataset, they showed comparable or even superior performance with the NoduleMNIST3D and VesselMNIST3D datasets.

-#### Experiment 2.
+### Experiment 2.

-The second experiment tested other configurations of CNN architecture and Liquid neural networks with Fully Connected wirings.
+The second experiment tested other configurations of CNN architecture and Liquid neural networks with Fully Connected wirings (only in this experiment).
 The convolutional layers are followed by:

 **MNIST3dCNNExp2N1** - five linear layers with RELU activation function of outputs (128, 128, 64, 32, 1).